-- 19. To reduce risks to macroeconomic stability, we will continue capital account liberalization in a gradual way.
-Many of the capital account transactions, such as FDI and long-term flows, have already been liberalized, with the remaining restrictions related broadly to short-term capital and deposit flows.
-To limit balance of payments pressures under the program, the capital account liberalization required in the context of EU accession will be gradual, particularly in removing restrictions on short-term capital flows and the ability of residents to open deposit accounts abroad. - 20.
-During the period of the SBA we will not, without IMF approval, impose or intensify restrictions on the making of payments and transfers for current international transactions, nor introduce or modify any multiple currency practices or conclude any bilateral payment agreements that are inconsistent with Article VIII of the IMF's Articles of Agreement.
+19. To reduce risks to macroeconomic stability, we will continue capital account liberalization in a gradual way.
+Many of the capital account transactions, such as FDI and longterm flows, have already been liberalized, with the remaining restrictions related mainly to shortterm capital and deposit flows.
+Taking into account the EU accession process, the liberalization of short-term borrowing and portfolio investment will be at first achieved in relation to EU countries.
+In this regard, amendments to the Law on Foreign Exchange Operations have been prepared and sent for review to the relevant institutions.
+Full liberalization of short-term capital and deposit flows will be achieved by the date of EU accession.

+20. During the period of the SBA we will not, without IMF approval, impose or intensify restrictions on the making of payments and transfers for current international transactions, nor introduce or modify any multiple currency practices or conclude any bilateral payment agreements that are inconsistent with Article VIII of the IMF's Articles of Agreement.
 Moreover, we will not impose or intensify import restrictions for balance of payments reasons.